JavaMuller/hive-test-harness/README.md

 The purpose of this project is to provide an easy to use, easy to share, easy to deploy harness for testing Hive queries against HDP clusters.
 The harness has the ability to create tables, load data, execute queries and capture detailed statistics about those queries.
 This can be particularly useful when performance benchmarking or turning.
 I use this tool frequently to establish a performance baseline, then capture results after each configuration or code change.

+The code ships with Sean Lahman's terrific baseball statistics [data](http://www.seanlahman.com/baseball-archive/statistics/) but can be easily replaced with data, schema and queries of your choosing.

+## Getting Started

+Essentially the application will execute any `*.sql` file in the `src/main/resources/sql/tables` directory and then exectute any query in `src/main/resources/sql/queries` and output the results to a `*.csv` file.
+This behavior can be refined by altering the `application.properties` file or the command line arguments as described below:

 The entry point is `Application.java`.
 Once Spring has fully started, the `run(String... args)` method of `RunTest.java` is called.

 The main method of `RunTest.java` can do the following: